acoustic-content-samples/wchtools-cli/README.md

   - Note, the above sample using the "/templates" folder under assets, layouts and layout-mappings is an example for reference only.
 You may choose another folder name and multiple subfolder levels if desired.
 It is recommended that you keep the folder names and filenames under assets, layouts and layout-mappings,   and the name of the template, layout and layout mapping files similar and similar to the Type name that you are creating these artifacs for,  to make it easier to find when making further edits, and to make it easier for others on your team to understand the relationship between the files quickly and easily, when browsing the local artifacs in an IDE.

-  - See the Watson Content Hub online documentation for more information on Layout, Layout Mapping syntax and metadata supported, and the Publishing and Rendering documentation, for how these artifacts are combined during a publishing and rendering job, to generate HTML.
+  - See the Acoustic Content online documentation for more information on Layout, Layout Mapping syntax and metadata supported, and the Publishing and Rendering documentation, for how these artifacts are combined during a publishing and rendering job, to generate HTML.

-#### Clearing the Watson Content Hub content delivery network cache
+#### Clearing the Acoustic Content content delivery network cache

  The content delivery network caches web artifacts, for performance reasons.
 When you push updates to web artifacts with wchtools, you may still see the older cached artifacts for some amount of time, even after the assets are published to the delivery network by WCH.
 If you need to invalidate the cache and see the changes immediately, you may use the following wchtools command to clear the CDN cache (invalidate the cache entries).
 This results in all artifacts in the cache being cleared, not just the modified artifacts.
 This may have performance implications (artifacts that have not changed will also have to be re-cached on the CDN and downloaded again by callers), so the following command should only be used when necessary and not on every push.

              wchtools clear --cache

 #### Specifying maximum heap size
-  The maximum heap size used for the node process can be specified by setting an environment variable and running an alternate command provided with Watson Content Hub Developer Tools.
+  The maximum heap size used for the node process can be specified by setting an environment variable and running an alternate command provided with Acoustic Content Developer Tools.
 An alternate command "wchtools_heap" provides the ability to configure the maximum heap used by node.
 To set the maximum heap, set the environment variable WCHTOOLS_MAX_HEAP to a numeric value, specified in megabytes.
 For example, to use a 2GB heap, set WCHTOOLS_MAX_HEAP=2048.

-  On linux launch Watson Content Hub Developer Tools using:
+  On linux launch Acoustic Content Developer Tools using:

             export WCHTOOLS_MAX_HEAP=2048
             wchtools_heap push ...

-  On Windows launch Watson Content Hub Developer Tools using:
+  On Windows launch Acoustic Content Developer Tools using:

             set WCHTOOLS_MAX_HEAP=2048
             wchtools_heap push ...